 - Naltrexone, which prevents users from getting high on opiates.
 This medication is only safe for use after a person has totally detoxed from opiates.

 Each of these medications are safe to use for an extended period of time, under a doctor’s supervision.
-This is very helpful because of how difficult it is to overcome opiate addiction.
+This is very helpful because of how difficult it is to overcome opiate addiction, unless you’ve undergone thorough addiction treatment.
 Because these drugs change the way that your brain works, many people find that they still crave opiates months or years after they stopped using them.
 These medications help your brain slowly adjust to being opiate-free without negative side effects or drug cravings.
 This means that you will be far more likely to remain sober after you have completed your treatment plan, keeping you on the road to a lasting recovery from your addiction.